Sugar: Little Known Effects on Gut Microbiota

 What About Artificial Sweeteners?

-In an attempt to choose 'healthier' options, many people reach for foods or beverages that claim to have 'no-added sugars' without checking the labels to see if there are sweeteners or sugar substitutes listed.
+In an attempt to choose 'healthier' options for a leaky gut diet, many people reach for foods or beverages that claim to have 'no-added sugars' without checking the labels to see if there are sweeteners or sugar substitutes listed.
 While there is still more research to be done on this topic (especially in human studies), evidence is mounting that long-term consumption of artificial sweeteners may disrupt the balance and diversity of our gut bacteria, and in turn increase the risk for developing type II diabetes.5

 Make Good Decisions About Sugar